birkheadc/HomeRest/README.md

 as well as\
 `dotnet user-secrets set ApiKey secretApiKey`\

 Dotnet user-secrets are not made for production.
-In production, the Connection String and Api Key must be declared via environmental variables.
+In production, `ConnectionString` and `ApiKey` must again be declared, but via environmental variables.
 I do this via Docker.
 The variables are declared in the docker-compose, passing them to this application's Dockerfile, which sets up the variables.